Vertex Bounds in Triangulated $d$-Manifolds and an Application to 4-Manifold Complexity: Introduction

+(\Cref{conj:vertex-bound-even}).
+The remainder of this section, as well as \Cref{sec:pseudomanifolds} explores this conjecture.
+In particular, we prove \Cref{conj:vertex-bound-even} for balanced triangulations, and provide a full classification of the cases of equality in this setting, see \Cref{thm:vertex-bound-gem}.
+We furthermore prove that \Cref{conj:vertex-bound-even} holds when the dual graph $\Gamma(\tri)$ of $\tri$ has small {\em branching number} -- that is, when it admits a map onto a tree with few leaves (see \Cref{thm:branch-bound}).

-Finally, in \Cref{sec:pseudomanifolds} we show that looking at $\Gamma(\tri)$ alone cannot prove \Cref{conj:vertex-bound-even}.
-That is, we provide generalised triangulations of $4$-pseudomanifolds for which the bound from \Cref{conj:vertex-bound-even} does not hold.
-Among other infinite families, we present triangulations of $4$-dimensional manifolds with singularities only in their edge links, which asymptotically have $ \frac{3}{4}\cdot f_4$ vertices.
+Finally, in \Cref{sec:pseudomanifolds}, we show that the structure of the dual graph $\Gamma(\tri)$ alone is insufficient to prove \Cref{conj:vertex-bound-even}.
+We construct generalised $d$-dimensional triangulations with singularities that violate the conjectured bound.
+Among other infinite families in arbitrary even dimensions, we exhibit triangulations of 4-dimensional pseudomanifolds with singularities in their edge links, in which the number of vertices asymptotically approaches $\frac{3}{4} \cdot f_4$.